jimorc/GenerateDocumentationComments/README.md

 defines an initial set of user stories and a set of 9 unit tests for adding summary documentation comments for class declarations.
-2. Creating A Documentation Comment Generator For C#: High-Level Design Decisions (to be published) discusses various ways of triggering the generation of boilerplate documentation comments.
+2. Creating A Documentation Comment Generator For C#: High-Level Design Decisions (to be published) discusses various ways of triggering the generation of boilerplate documentation comments, and why I chose to create this as a Visual Studio extension.

 Future posts will be used to extend the discussion.